 Under NM Stat § 47-8-36 (2019), except in cases of abandonment, surrender or as otherwise permitted in the Uniform Owner-Resident Relations Act, an owner or any person acting on behalf of the owner shall not knowingly exclude the resident, remove, threaten or attempt to remove or dispossess a resident from the dwelling unit without a court order.
 This includes interfering with services such as electricity, gas or water.

-Speak to An Experienced Civil Rights
+Speak To An Experienced Civil Rights Attorney

 If you believe that you are the victim of a civil rights violation, seek the guidance of a professional personal injury attorney, like the experienced attorneys at Parnall & Adams Law.
 An experienced attorney can help you navigate the complex court system and ensure that you have all the right documents and meet important deadlines.
 Your attorney can also help you develop your case and can tell you the likelihood of success if your case should ever go to court.